softwareunderground/52things/chapters/delaVarga.md

 #### Simple Example

-Here, it is shown how with a few lines of code we can obtain a geological model:
+Here, it is shown how with a few lines of code we can obtain a geological model.
+This model is formed by 3 horizontal layers offset by an infinte fault:

 ```python
 # Importing gempy